christophe-cerin/Translate-srt-files-with-Helsinki-NLP/README.md

 # How to manage subtitles

-The problem is that you want to add subtitles to a video.
+The problem is that you want to add subtitles to a video automatically.
 You want to generate subtitles for multiple languages.

 We separate the problem into two parts:
-1. We use openai-whisper to produce the subtitle from the original video automatically;
+1. We use openai-whisper to produce the subtitle from the original video automatically; We mean programmatically;
-2. We use Helsinki-NLP tools to translate the subtitle to a foreign language.
+2. We use Helsinki-NLP tools to automatically translate the subtitle to a foreign language.
+We mean programmatically.

 ## Openai-whisper

-Follow the instruction in the [GitHub repository](https://github.com/openai/whisper) to install it.
+Follow the instructions in the [GitHub repository](https://github.com/openai/whisper) to install the tool.

 An example of usage is `/Users/christophecerin/.local/pipx/venvs/openai-whisper/bin/whisper Trystram.mov --language French --model medium`